iltocl/hsdvmi-video-annotation-webapp/README.md

 ```bash
 deactivate
 ```
 ## Sharing the webapp
 We used [ngrok](https://ngrok.com/) to share our app.
 So, if you plan to use it too a download and configuration for ngrok is required.
+Once it is correctly installed on your system.
 To share the web app first execute the file `app.py` on your console:
 ```bash
 python app.py
 ```
-by default, it would be running on the port 5000.
+by default, it would be running on port 5000 (flask default port).
 Then, open another bash on the location where you installed the `ngrok.exe` file and execute:
 ```bash
 ngrok http port=5000